Ch1cken-Man/doge-defender/README.md

     use a small locally run analyzing software to take the screenshot and determine if it contains porn

   -action-
     use some sort of deterrent/punishment after detection of pornogrophy.
-This includes but is not limited to one or more of the following:
-      -crashing the operating system
-      -displaying a splash screen (one that scolds the user) -notifying a list of contacts that you were doing this
+This includes but is not limited to one or more of the following: crashing the operating system, displaying a splash screen (one that scolds the user), or notifying a list of contacts that you were doing this

 *conclusion*
 I do not currently have the knowledge or skill to pull something of this complexity off however I thought it would test my skills and build something of use to society along the way.